rhdhorchestrator/rhdhorchestrator.github.io/content/blog/upgrading-orchestrator-1.7.md

 RHDH supports two database management options:

+### PostgreSQL Database Management in RHDH

+The RHDH platform requires a PostgreSQL database.
+How this database is provisioned depends on whether you are installing via the **RHDH Operator** or the **RHDH Helm Chart**:

+- **Local PostgreSQL instance (Operator-managed)**:
+  When installing with the [RHDH Operator](https://github.com/redhat-developer/rhdh-operator), a local PostgreSQL database is created and managed directly by the operator.
+  This does **not** use the Bitnami Helm Chart.
+Instead, the operator provisions and controls Kubernetes resources such as `StatefulSet`, `Service`, and `PersistentVolumeClaim` to run PostgreSQL natively.
+  You can see the database definition in the operator’s [db-statefulset.yaml](https://github.com/redhat-developer/rhdh-operator/blob/release-1.7/config/profile/rhdh/default-config/db-statefulset.yaml).

--  **Local PostgreSQL instance**: A local PostgreSQL instance that gets installed by a [Helm Chart](https://github.com/bitnami/charts/tree/main/bitnami/postgresql)
+- **Local PostgreSQL instance (Chart-managed)**:
+  When installing with the [RHDH Helm Chart](https://github.com/redhat-developer/rhdh-operator/tree/main/chart), a local PostgreSQL instance is deployed via the [Bitnami PostgreSQL Helm Chart](https://github.com/bitnami/charts/tree/main/bitnami/postgresql).
+  In this case, lifecycle management (upgrades, resource handling, etc.) is handled through the chart.

 -  **External database**: A PostgreSQL instance that is managed separately, and its connection configuration is known to the admin.
+This is the [recommended](https://docs.redhat.com/en/documentation/red_hat_developer_hub/1.7/html/configuring_red_hat_developer_hub/configuring-external-postgresql-databases) setup in production.

 RHDH has built-in integration for using external databases, both for the [Chart](https://github.com/redhat-developer/rhdh-chart/blob/main/docs/external-db.md) and the [operator](https://github.com/redhat-developer/rhdh-operator/blob/main/docs/external-db.md).